GROWING UP ON FALSE RELIGION

 SPIRITUAL GROWTH & DEVELOPMENT

 Once you have accepted Jesus Christ as your personal Lord and Savior, then the next step is to start growing and maturing in your faith.
 The key is to focus on the basic building blocks of the Christian life: prayer, Bible study, and fellowship.
 Here is a good place to start.
 It is vital that you find and join a Bible believing church as soon as possible.
 And you may wish to check out this list of free, excellent informational resources that can prove especially helpful for the new Christian.
+You should also be aware that, as a new Christian, at some point you will probably have doubts regarding your salvation.
+This is actually normal, and there is no reason for alarm.

 Please feel free to contact me with any questions or concerns you may have.